Hearing and ear care

 Levels of deafness or hearing loss can range from mild deafness, where people may find it hard to follow speech in noisy situations, to profound deafness, where people often use sign language as their preferred means of communication.

 You can be born with a level of deafness or it can develop in adulthood.
 Ninety per cent of profoundly deaf children are born to hearing parents.

 Loud noise, for example loud music, is the most common cause of deafness that isn't congenital (from birth).

-There are a range of ways in which deaf and hard of hearing people communicate, including:
+There are a range of ways in which people who are deaf, have hearing loss or tinnitus communicate, including:

 - hearing aids and induction loop systems to improve sound

 British and Irish Sign Languages are both commonly used in Northern Ireland, and are recognised as languages by the Government.